Video Deposition Essentials

 Video depositions are visual products and thus it is important to prepare clients for the distinctions of video testimony.
 It’s important to advise the deponent on body language, eye contact, and what these non-verbal cues communicate to viewers.
 It is also important for all parties to be clear and concise when speaking.
 With the witness taking these queues, a court reporter can produce a clean transcript enabling lawyers to annotate and index footage easily as they prepare for trial.

-Video Depositions are the Right Move
+Video Deposition Services are the Right Move

 Like most great industry tools, video depositions continue to evolve to meet the dynamic needs of the legal industry.
 Attorneys and law firms must utilize the services of a company that offers professional videography, editing, transcriptions and equipment.
 After utilizing Lexitas’ video depositions services, it is highly unlikely you will go back to pen and paper.